Is She The One?

 So why does this difference in love matter?

 So, when you ask “Is she the one?” be honest about what you are expecting.
-Are you wanting perfect love from an imperfect person, which we all are?
+Are you, like all of us, wanting perfect love from an imperfect person?
+Be willing to see through this game.

-Once you begin to see the difference, you can make mature, conscious choices about the woman you are with.
+Once you begin to see the difference between these types of love, you can make mature, conscious choices about the person you are with.

 Other Considerations…